Team-GhostLand/GhostLand7/README.md

-# GhostLand7
+# GhostLand 7
-7th edition of the GhostLand modpack
+A modpack for the 7th edition of GhostLand SMP

 ## Issues:
 - [ ] Continents incompatible with Tectonic